borg286/sevtech/README.md

 * The druids spawn when you enter the ritual area, giving you time to prep before the battle.

 * Take the time to get slime boots when fighting the Druids.
 It turns their offensive spell against them.
 Alternatively make a Bat totem pole (along with Pig for luck) near the circle where you are fighting them.
+Furthermore carrying a dagger of sacrifice with a blood altar allows dealing with druids very quickly as they die in 1 hit.
+This same strategy also works on many other enemies in the betweenlands except bosses.

 * The Betweenlands is a very large mod, consult [http://the-betweenlands.wikia.com/wiki/Basic_Guide_to_Survival](http://the-betweenlands.wikia.com/wiki/Basic_Guide_to_Survival) for some starting tips.

-* Take neither bedding, Vanilla Torches nor weak weapons (overworld diamond < between wood sword)
+* Take neither non-cooked food (berries -> rotten, hearty stew is fine), bedding, Vanilla Torches nor weak weapons (overworld diamond < between wood sword)

-* Totem torches work normally in the Between lands
+* Totem torches work normally in the Between lands.
+Furthermore the torch launcher also works but this could be considered cheating as the world uses you placing torches to trigger making them damp, and the launcher doesn't hit the same codepath.

 * Setting the spawn point with a sleeping bag apparently works.